 2. A crosstab setup that has a geographic question in the Rows and a numeric variable in the columns.
 Alternatively, you could have a SUMMARY table of a Binary - Multi question or Numeric - Multi question, where there is one row (variable) for each geographic region that you want to include in your map.

 3. A raw data table where you have one row per geographic area and no tabulation, where aggregation or calculations are needed on the data.
-When this is the case, you can create a raw data table using Table > Paste or Enter Table to display the raw data in a table form.
-From the object inspector, go to Inputs > DATA SOURCE > Paste or type data.
+When this is the case, you can create a raw data table using the Table icon > Paste or Enter Table to display the raw data in a table form.
+From the object inspector, go to Data > Data Source > Paste or type data.

 Method